 - Make sure the butter is room temperature before starting.
 This will ensure your cookies are soft and fluffy.

-- Refrigerate cookie dough before baking.
+- Be sure to refrigerate the cookie dough before baking.
 This will eliminate cookies from spreading when baking since the fat content will be more solid.
-This is crucial when cutting out shapes in shortbread cookies
+This is crucial when cutting out shapes in shortbread cookies.

 If you tried making these hazelnut shortbread cookies, let me know in the comments below and share a photo using #mindfulavocado.
 I’d love to hear from you!
 Want to see more recipes?
 Let’s get social!
 CONNECT WITH ME on Facebook, Twitter, Instagram, or Pinterest to see what I’m currently cooking up!